PublicApiGenerator/PublicApiGenerator/README.md

 Generate public API for NServiceBus 7.1.4 for runtime framework `netcoreapp2.2` and `net452`.
 Note NServiceBus package doesn't contain NServiceBus.dll and therefore it is required to specify the assembly that contains the public API.

 ```
-generate-public-api --target-frameworks "netcoreapp2.2;net452" --package NServiceBus --package-version 7.1.4 --assembly NServiceBus.Core.dll
+generate-public-api --target-frameworks  netcoreapp2.2 net452 --package NServiceBus --package-version 7.1.4 --assembly NServiceBus.Core.dll
 ```

 Generate a public API for NServiceBus release available on myget

 ```
-generate-public-api --target-frameworks "netcoreapp2.2;net452" --package NServiceBus --package-version 7.1.4 --assembly NServiceBus.Core.dll --package-source https://www.myget.org/F/particular/api/v3/index.json
+generate-public-api --target-frameworks netcoreapp2.2 net452 --package NServiceBus --package-version 7.1.4 --assembly NServiceBus.Core.dll --package-source https://www.myget.org/F/particular/api/v3/index.json
 ```

 ### Command line arguments

+This CLI is driven by [System.CommandLine](https://github.com/dotnet/command-line-api) project.
+All documentation is available there.
+Use `generate-public-api --help` to display help page.

 ```
---target-frameworks framework|"framework;framework"
+--target-frameworks framework1 framework2 framework3
 ```

 The target framework in which the package will be restored.
 The target framework is also used as runtime to generate the public API.
 It is required to specify a valid runtime framework.
 For example

-- `"netcoreapp2.2;net452"` to build a public API for `netcoreapp2.2` and `net452`
+- `netcoreapp2.2 net452` to build a public API for `netcoreapp2.2` and `net452`
-- `"netcoreapp2.1;net461"` to build a public API for `netcoreapp2.1` and `net461`
+- `netcoreapp2.1 net461` to build a public API for `netcoreapp2.1` and `net461`
 - `net47` to build a public API for `net47`

 It is not possible to use `netstandard2.0` because it is not a valid runtime framework.